Vehicle license plates of the United States: State-specific examples

-Old California government plates have the letter "E" inside of either an octagon or a diamond, which are no longer issued, but still valid.
+Old California government plates have the letter "E" inside either an octagon or a diamond, which are no longer issued, but still valid.
 Old government vehicles will either have a diamond or octagon before 6 random digits while newer government vehicles say ¨CA EXEMPT" at the top of the license plate in red instead of the regular ¨California¨ in red cursive and will have seven random digits, beginning with the number "1".

 In Colorado, government vehicles affix a "GVT" code vertically before the plate number.

 Governmental vehicles in North Carolina are issued permanent black-on-yellow (state-owned) or black-on-orange/aluminum (all other governmental) license plates, however vehicles belonging to the State Highway Patrol are sometimes registered with normal passenger car plates or with special vanity plates (with stamped years instead of stickers) similar to normal plates, with the prefix SHP before a unique number (i.e. SHP1234).
 Government vehicles with black-on-orange/aluminum are the police (including sheriff and undercover police vehicles), school buses, public transportation buses, postal services, and county vehicles.

 In North Dakota, government vehicles have the standard background and affix the code "OFCL" vertically before the plate number.
 The plate number begins with SF for which stands for State Fleet (example: SF1234).